OISTE/repository/OWGTMCPS.md

 ### 9.2.3  Insurance or warranty coverage for end-entities

-The maximum liability per subscriber certificate issued under the OGTM is to be established in the applicable Subscriber Agreement published by the Issuing CA.
+The maximum liability per subscriber certificate issued under the OWGTM is to be established in the applicable Subscriber Agreement published by the Issuing CA.

 ## 9.3  Confidentiality of business information

-In general, an Issuing CA under the OGTM may not disclose the confidential information of a subscriber, or use that information for any purpose, except:
+In general, an Issuing CA under the OWGTM may not disclose the confidential information of a subscriber, or use that information for any purpose, except:
 - To its staff requiring the information for the purposes of this CPS or for delivery of the services.
 - With the explicit consent of the subscriber.
 - If required to do so by any law, or an applicable agreement.